-I have spent most of his adult life practicing law, trying cases, and studying the art of communication.
+I have spent most of my adult life practicing law, trying cases, and studying the art of communication.
 My interest in helping others and learning how to effectively communicate began at an early age while growing up at The Saddle and Surrey Guest Ranch, an internationally known resort destination owned by my parents.

 At the ranch, my family entertained guests from around the globe which included famous authors, politicians, athletes and a few celebrities like, Walt Disney and John Wayne.
 I had the chance to observe how my parents communicated and interacted with their guests.
 I also got to watch our guests interact with each other.
 You could say that from an early age, I was tossed head first into the fire and had to quickly learn how to comfortably participate in the conversation.

 My family was active in promoting tourism in Arizona.
 My mother was featured on the cover of Newsweek magazine and my father served the community by being involved with numerous local and national organizations such as Rotary, Chamber of Commerce, and most of the major Travel Associations.
 I grew up watching my folks doing commercials and being interviewed for one thing or another (my dad was even one of the cowboys in the old Winston cigarette ads).

 As for personal interests and passions, I grew up riding horses, hunting and fishing.
 My friends and I would spend our weekends hiking and backpacking throughout Arizona and exploring old mine shafts deep beneath Old Tombstone and the surrounding area.
 It wasn’t unusual to find unique treasures during their adventures which included old oar carts and 100 year old boxes of dynamite.

 In high school my interest gravitated to motocross, scuba diving in the Sea of Cortez, playing football, a little baseball, and competing as a ranked Arizona tennis player throughout Arizona and California.
 I also began hang gliding.